Rock Of Dunamase

 The Rock of Dunamase is an imposing and magnificent example of the remains of a Celtic fortification, this is a popular historic site found just outside Portlaoise in County Laoise.

-The Rock of Dunamase is a popular historic attraction found overlooking the valley of the O’Moores, just outside Portlaoise, County Laoise.
+Spectacular views of the surrounding countryside make the towering Rock of Dunamase a strategic place to build a fortress.
+Through the centuries, warriors have fought to control this site.
+The Rock of Dunamase is a popular historic attraction found overlooking the valley of the O’Moores, just outside Portlaoise, County Laois.
 It was the location of an early Christian settlement known as Dun Masc and later became an important Anglo Norman fortification.

 Despite the castle’s ruined state, visitors can get a sense of its former grandiosity and also have the opportunity to take in stunning views of the surrounding countryside.